volusiaidpa/volusiaidpa.github.io/intro-to-idpa.md

 ### Topics Covered

-<br />Safe gun handling, IDPA safety and competition rules, gear requirements, scoring, IDPA range commands, drawing
+<br />IDPA safety and competition rules, gear requirements, scoring, IDPA range commands, drawing
 from a holster, shooting from behind cover and basic strategies to shoot your best at an actual IDPA match.
 Once we get through the classroom portion we’ll hit the range, run through a number of warm up drills, and finish with the class by shooting two real IDPA stages.

 ### Required Gear

-* Pistol or Revolver 9mm or larger
+* 9mm or larger caliber pistol
 * Holster - IWB or OWB (Sturdy OWB highly recommended – see <a class="text" href="/getting-started-idpa.html">Getting Started in IDPA</a>)
 * Minimum of 3 Magazines or Speed Loaders with ability to carry 2 mags on your belt
 * Minimum of 100 Rounds of Ammunition
 * Eye and Ear Protection
-* Concealment Garment - a shooting vest or large button down or open-front shirt that will conceal your firearm when holstered – required for IDPA matches but optional for this class.

 ### Who should attend?
 <br />